-Protesters burn security post at U.S. Embassy in Iraq in new foreign policy test for Trump
+Protesters burn security post at U.S. Embassy in Iraq; Pentagon sending additional troops to region

-BAGHDAD/WASHINGTON (Reuters) - Protesters angry about U.S. air strikes on Iraq hurled stones and torched a security post at the U.S. Embassy in Baghdad on Tuesday, setting off a confrontation with guards and posing a new challenge for U.S. President Donald Trump.
+BAGHDAD/WASHINGTON (Reuters) - Protesters angry about U.S. air strikes on Iraq hurled stones and torched a security post at the U.S. Embassy in Baghdad on Tuesday, setting off a confrontation with guards and prompting the United States to send additional troops to the Middle East.

-The protests, led by Iranian-backed militias, prompted the United States to deploy additional U.S. Marines to protect embassy personnel who were huddled inside the facility.
-Trump threatened to retaliate against Iran.
+The protests, led by Iranian-backed militias, posed a new foreign policy challenge for U.S. President Donald Trump, who faces re-election in 2020.
+He threatened to retaliate against Iran.

 Embassy guards used stun grenades and tear gas to repel protesters, who stormed and burned the security post at the entrance but did not breach the main compound.

-U.S. Defense Secretary Mark Esper said in a statement on Tuesday: “We are sending additional forces to support our personnel at the Embassy.”
-He did not provide numbers.
+The Pentagon said that in addition to Marines sent to protect embassy personnel, about 750 soldiers from the 82nd Airborne Division were being sent to the Middle East and that additional troops were prepared to deploy over the next several days.

+“This deployment is an appropriate and precautionary action taken in response to increased threat levels against U.S. personnel and facilities, such as we witnessed in Baghdad today,” U.S. Defense Secretary Mark Esper said in a statement.

-U.S. officials, speaking on condition of anonymity, said troops from the 82nd Airborne Division at Fort Bragg, North Carolina, could be sent to the region in the coming hours if needed.
-They could number in the hundreds, although less than a thousand, officials said.
+U.S. officials, speaking on condition of anonymity, said the 750 troops would initially be based out of Kuwait.
+The officials said that as many as 4,000 troops could be sent to the region in the coming days if needed.

 The unprecedented attack on an American diplomatic mission in Iraq marked a sharp escalation of the proxy conflict between the United States and Iran - both influential players in the country - and plunged U.S. relations with Iraq to their worst level in years.